 Energy - Definition, Types, Difference, FAQs

-According to the Units (SI) metric system energy unit is called as Joule (J).
+S.I. unit of energy is Joule (J).
 Energy is also expressed in many other non-SI system units.
 Many of these units include calories, ergs, kilowatt-hours, kilocalories, and British Units Thermal.
-However, this will require a feature if we would like to specify them in SI units.
-All of them are employed in certain areas of Commerce and Science.

 Energy Conservation Law